Kylie (album): Recording

 In February 1988, Stock traveled to Melbourne and apologised to Minogue for her previous recording session.
 They went on to record "Got to Be Certain" and "Turn It into Love" with her.
 Recording sessions with Stock and engineer Karen Hewitt took place at Allan Eaton Studios and RBX Studios in Melbourne for only a couple of hours at night, between filming her last episodes for Neighbours.
 She frequently broke down emotionally at the studio due to pressure from work.
 The album was recorded in snatches; Stock taught Minogue the songs, which she would record in an hour.
-"If you could get four hours with her, it was the most you could get...
-We were almost not able to even play her the songs!," Waterman recalled.
+Waterman recalled, "If you could get four hours with her, it was the most you could get...
+We were almost not able to even play her the songs!"
 Despite the pressure, he found the sessions were not stressful because of their work ethic: "That's what we were used to.
 In fact, in hindsight, the truth is it was so enjoyable because we didn't have time to get stressed."
 In March, Minogue took a break from filming Neighbours to record the album in London.

-The producers re-recorded Minogue's debut Australian single at their studio in London and changed the name back to "The Loco-Motion".
+The producers re-recorded "Locomotion" at their studio in London and changed the name back to "The Loco-Motion".
 Waterman justified the decision by slating the original Australian recording, which he claimed to be poorly produced.
-Original producer Mike Duffy instead blamed the decision to re-record on Waterman's alleged wish to claim the prestige and royalties from the track's placement of the soundtrack of the 1988 film Arthur 2: On the Rocks.
+Mike Duffy, the original producer, instead blamed the decision to re-record on Waterman's alleged wish to claim the royalties from the track's placement on the soundtrack of the 1988 film Arthur 2: On the Rocks.
 Portions of the vocals from the demo track were kept in the new version.
 The singer stayed with her mother in Waterman's apartment during the recording sessions over Easter in 1988, which took place at PWL Studios 1, 2 & 5 (London).